arvind-codegnan/cdg-hyd-jfs-058/sql-exercises-part-2.md

 1. **ROM-D1:** Preview and delete the training room `T99`.
 2. **ROM-D2:** Insert a temporary room numbered `TMP1` and then delete it by room number.
-3. **ROM-D3:** Start a transaction, delete all rooms on floor `3`, verify the result, and roll back.

 ---